rktjmp/lush.nvim/BUILD.md

 Lush ships with some default transforms, which are automatically injected into the build environment:

-- `lush_to_viml`, head, convert parsed spec into viml
+- `lush_to_vimscript`, head, convert parsed spec into vimscript
 - `lush_to_lua`, head, convert parsed spec into lua
-- `vim_compatible_viml`, tail, remove vim-incompatible values from highlight rules
+- `vim_compatible_vimscript`, tail, remove vim-incompatible values from highlight rules
 - `prepend`, tail, prepend one or more items to the given table
 - `append`, tail, append one or more items to the given table
 - `branch`, tail, pass a value through a pipeline but return the original value